Csepato/Analysing-housing-prices-in-the-UK/README.md

-# Analysing the effects of covid-19 on housing prices in the UK.
+# Analysing housing prices in the UK.

 ## Project Introduction